rpatrik96/nl-causal-representations/README.md

 in Structured Neural Networks (StrNNs).

 There are two scenarios...:
+- Causal Discovery (CD):
-- Causal Discovery: the latent variables and observations have the same dimenions, we assume observing the causal variables
+    -  the latent variables and observations have the same dimenions, we assume observing the causal variables
+    -  if we assume that we know the causal order (i.e., there is no permutation indeterminacy), then StrNNs improve identifiability scores/convergence (tested in CL-ICA)
+    -  if the causal order is not known, then we can try to learn a permutation matrix (via Sinkhorn networks, see CL-ICA for detail), but learning the permutation doesn't work
+- Causal Representation Learning (CRL):
-- Causal Representation Learning: the latent variables lie on a low-dimensional manifold, the observations are a high-dimensional mixture of the causal variables
+    -  the latent variables lie on a low-dimensional manifold, the observations are a high-dimensional mixture of the causal variables
+    -  in this case, the encoder is either a single MLP or an MLP (to map to causal variables) and an StrNN
+    -  StrNNs do not help

 ...and three algorithms:
-- Contrastive ICA
+- Contrastive ICA (CL-ICA)
 - iVAE
 - ICE-BeeM
 - (CauCA is not used currently)